winitzki/scall/tutorial/programming_dhall.md

 data TreeAB a b = LeafA a | LeafB b | Branch (TreeAB a b) (TreeAB a b)
 ```

-The corresponding recursion scheme is:
+The corresponding structure functor is:

 ```haskell
 -- Haskell.